casper-network/condor-info/articles/005-fee-elimination.md

 The Casper Network, like any true decentralized blockchain, allows miners to act in their greatest economic interest when it comes to validating transactions.
 The purpose of this is to incentivize validators as much as possible, as this encourages more to come online.
 Part of the income a validator earns comes from fees paid by a deployer, which entices validators to pick up their transactions.
 When no fee is paid by the deployer, however, an incentive must be provided to the validators.

-Casper's solution is to make the validators whole, minting the tokens to them that they otherwise would have been paid.
+Casper's solution is <strike>to make the validators whole, minting the tokens to them that they otherwise would have been paid. </strike>

+> Ed says: We *do not* mint more token for this, we place a validator credit instead.
+I described this in the recording, towards the end.
+>
+> TODO: Dylan, some explanation of gas hold records and balance calculations should probably be added to this doc, perhaps under an Implementation header.